nadar/quill-delta-parser/README.md

       "insert": "\n"
     },
     {
-      "insert": "\nThis is the php quill "
+      "insert": "\nThis is the PHP Quill "
     },
     {
       "attributes": {